HiddenStage/divide-docs/getting-started/getting_started_android.md

 	.subscribe();
 ```

-Check out our [documentation](http://www.divide.io/docs) or check out our [sample Android app](https://github.com/HiddenStage/divide-android-sample) for more info.
+Check out our [documentation](http://www.divide.io/docs) or our [sample Android app](https://github.com/HiddenStage/divide-android-sample) for more info.